 PSYC 4610 (A/S, O) Theories of Counseling.
 Survey of the major theoretical models of psychotherapy (dynamic, phenomenological, cognitive/behavioral, and family systems) A discussion of practical elements of counseling (ethical considerations, interviewing, confidentiality, ethnicity, and credentials) is included.2 s.h.
-Prerequisites: PSYC 1520, 3350 practice utilizing both the Biblical text and human witness.
+Prerequisites: PSYC 1520, 3350 faith to the Christian believer and look at points of contacts between diverse cultures and the gospel. .
 4 s.h.